datastax/pulsar-transformations/README.md

 {"keyField3": "key3", "valueField1": "value1", "valueField2": "value2", "valueField3": "value3"} (STRING)
 ```

+## Type conversions

+Some step operations like `cast` or `compute` involve conversions from a type to another.
+When this happens the rules are:
+* timestamp, date and time related object conversions assume UTC time zone if it is not explicit.
+* date and time related object conversions to/from STRING use the RFC3339 format.
+* timestamp and date related object conversions to/from LONG and DOUBLE are done using the number of milliseconds since EPOCH (1970-01-01T00:00:00Z).
+* time related object conversions to/from LONG and DOUBLE are done using the number of milliseconds since midnight.

 ## Available steps

 ### Cast

 Transforms the data to a target compatible schema.

-Conversion rules:
-* date and time related objects assume UTC time zone if it is not explicit.
-* date and time related objects to/from STRING use the RFC3339 format.
-* date related objects to/from LONG and DOUBLE are done using the number of milliseconds since EPOCH (1970-01-01T00:00:00Z).
-* time related objects to/from LONG and DOUBLE are done using the number of milliseconds since midnight.
+Conversion are done using the rules described in [Type conversions](#Type conversions)

 Step name: `cast`